metamorph-inc/openmeta-mms/docs/appendices/reference/reference.rst

    **Component:** an individual model in META.

-This represents the physical and geometric simulation of an object so that is can be modeled in how it relates to other objects and/or its environment.
+This represents the physical and geometric simulation of an object so that it can be modeled in how it relates to other objects and/or its environment.

 *Example:* The wheel of a car.
 This is only a single piece of what is